All Products

 1. In the left-side navigation pane, choose ALB > Instances.

-2. On the Instances page, copy the domain name of the ALB instance.
+2. On the Instances page, copy the DNS name of the created ALB instance.

 Note

-If your domain name is not registered by using Alibaba Cloud Domains, you must add your domain name to Alibaba Cloud DNS before you can configure a DNS record.
-For more information, see Manage domain names.
+If your domain name was not registered with Alibaba Cloud, you must first add it to the Alibaba Cloud DNS console before you can configure DNS settings.
+For more information, see Domain Management.
+If your domain name was registered with Alibaba Cloud, proceed with the following steps.

 1. Log on to the Alibaba Cloud DNS console.